COVID-19 - Updated February 20, 2021

 A sheet or cover for the chairs - if you would like to limit contact with the chairs, please feel free to bring something to cover them.

-If you have any questions or concerns, please send a message through this website, or email/call/text message me; I'll be available to reply until 10:00pm, if needed, and after 6:30am tomorrow morning.
+If you have any questions or concerns, please send a message through this website, or email/call/text message me; I'll be available to reply until 10:00pm, if needed, and after 6:30am on Sunday morning.

 I am so thankful that we serve a God who sees us through even the darkest of times, who will never abandon us, and whose love is unceasing.
-I pray that tomorrow's service will be one that glorifies God, and that strengthens and encourages each of you.
-May the Lord bless you and keep you this evening.
+I pray that our weekly service glorifies God and strengthens and encourages each of you.
+May the Lord bless you and keep you.

 Your brother, pastor, and fellow servant in Christ Jesus,